 Before you consider applying under the Right to Buy scheme, we recommend that you research the price of similar properties in the area, through the use of popular property websites.

-It would also be useful at this stage to read the government guide on the Right to Buy Scheme.
+It would also be useful at this stage to read the government guides on the Right to Buy Scheme.

 If the property in which the tenant lives is a flat then the tenant would become a leaseholder, whereby the tenant would own the flat, but be liable to pay annual service charges to the Council in respect of communal facilities such as communal repairs, lighting, grounds maintenance and insurance.
 This is because the structure of the building and any communal passageways or grounds remain the property of the Council.

 Further information for leaseholders can be found in the Leaseholder Handbook.